stone17/mytoyota-dashboard/README.md

 *   **Trip History:** A sortable and filterable table of all your trips, with an integrated map view for each route.
 *   **Data Import & Backfill:** Import trip history from a CSV file exported from the Toyota app, or backfill historical data directly from the Toyota API.
 *   **MQTT Integration:** Push live vehicle data to an MQTT broker for integration with home automation systems like Home Assistant and Domoticz.
 Includes support for Home Assistant MQTT Auto-Discovery.
-*   **Secure Credential Management:** Securely save your MyToyota username and password via the web interface.
+*   **Secure Credential Management:** Securely save your connected services username and password via the web interface.
 Credentials are encrypted on disk.
 *   **Configurable Polling:** Set the data refresh schedule to a fixed interval or a specific time of day.
 *   **Dynamic Control via MQTT:** Trigger data refreshes and control application settings (like polling frequency) via MQTT commands.
 *   **Docker Support:** Easy to deploy and update using Docker and Docker Compose.